 I felt so passionate about the state of women’s health and the health of the general public, that I felt I was not fulfilling my primary role as a doctor if I didn’t share what I had learned and observed over the years.
 I took pride in my role as examiner, training programmed director, robotic surgeon but felt something was missing.

 About 6 months before in early 2003, I became prematurely menopausal.
 I was suffering quite significantly from hot flushes, sleepless nights, having initially thought my symptoms were due to stress (there was no family history and if you have a met a doctor, most doctors think they are invincible and are often the worst patients).
-My older sister and mother were fine but on eliciting further family history, it turned out there was indeed a family history of premature ovarian failure.
+My older sister and mother were fine but on eliciting further family history, it turned out there was indeed a family history of premature ovarian insufficiency (POI).

 I would have gone on to HRT but around this time, I changed my diet to support my daughter, Naina.
 I soon realised I was feeling rather healthy and my symptoms seemed to have disappeared.
-Little did I know that my vegan diet would work as medicine for me.
+Little did I know that my healthy vegan diet would work as medicine for me.
 In fact, I never needed hormone replacement treatment I still did not think it had anything to do with the food I was eating.
 Doctors are not really taught about nutrition or that food has anything to do with illness.
 Quite the opposite to the Eastern cultures.

-I realised if I was to keep my daughters healthy, I would need to adopt a completely different approach to food and cooking to nourish my daughters ( one could be vegan eating crisps, white bread and drinking Pepsi, none of which was healthy – what I was about to discover was a eye opener – as I changed my diet to become completely plant based and vegan.
+I realised if I was to keep my daughters healthy, I would need to adopt a completely different approach to food and cooking to nourish my daughters ( one could be vegan eating crisps, white bread and drinking fizzy drinks, none of which was healthy – what I was about to discover was a eye opener – as I changed my diet to become completely plant based and vegan.
 I had been eating a rather poor vegetarian diet – with a lot of focus on milk, yoghurt and cream and cheese), I noted my skin started glowing, my hot flushes and night sweats reduced dramatically, and I was feeling very energetic.
 I started now keenly observing my patients and becoming very interested in nutrition and its effects on our body.

 I was asked to give a lecture to a group of general practitioners several years ago.
 That evening, a breast surgeon from abroad was asked to talk about breast cancer prevention and I was following on.